October 3, 2024

 You submit a purchase order to your supplier for a new set of tools on August 15, 20XX.
 Your supplier sends you Invoice #15 and immediately ships the products.

-When you receive the invoice, you should record an entry to your AP account showing that you owe money to your supplier:
+When you receive the invoice, you should record an entry to your AP account showing that you owe the total amount due to your supplier:

 2. Paying an invoice